maddiethedinosaur/funnydiehaha/fancy.md

-# ★ Maddie's Reading List ★
+# ★☭★ Maddie's Marxist Theory Reading List ★☭★
 ![A Logo of the Pacific Northwest Communists](left-communist.png)

 ## Table of Contents